paulYRP/DNAm_ArrayWorkflow/README.md

 ```

 **Submit via PBS (on Aqua HPC)**:
-To run the full pipeline in a high-performance environment like Aqua (QUT).
+To run the full pipeline in a high-performance environment as Aqua (QUT).

 ```bash
 qsub pipeline.pbs